 Bill was a guest expert, as the sport psychologist, in a Yahoo!
 Sports interview about the coaching styles of Head Coaches Tony Dungy of the Indianapolis Colts and Lovie Smith of the Chicago Bears for Super Bowl XLI.
 Other guest experts included three-time Super Bowl winner Bill Walsh, former Head Coach of the San Francisco 49ers; Harry Edwards, a professor at the University of California-Berkeley and one of the world's foremost experts in race and sport; and Dick Vermeil, former Head Coach of the Super Bowl champions St. Louis Rams.
 See the text of the discussion at Yahoo!
 Sports Coaching Change.

-Please contact us at the e-mail address, phone
+Please contact us at the e-mail address or phone number listed below.

 The Mental Game Radio Show